-The reviewer has no right to discuss the materials received for review and the data contained therein, to share them with colleagues and use in his own interests.
-If there is need in consultations with colleagues, the Reviewer should first agree on this issue with the Executive Editor.
+The Reviewer has no right to discuss the materials received for review and the data contained therein, to share them with colleagues and use in his own interests.
+If there is need to consult colleagues, the Reviewer should first agree on this issue with the Executive Editor.

 Manuscript Requirements and Objectivity

 The Reviewer provides an objective assessment of the submitted materials, their compliance to the journal profile, novelty, and relevance, and evaluates the credibility, reliability and quality of conclusions and data.
 Personal criticism of submitted materials is inadmissible.
 The conclusions of the Reviewer should be well-grounded and provide references to authoritative sources.

 The Reviewer should evaluate the correctness of citation and the availability of properly cited bibliographic references, and indicate relevant published works that have not been referenced in the work.
 In case of coincidence with other works and studies, revealing falsification, plagiarism, etc. the Reviewer should report this to the Executive Editor.

 The Reviewer should not be involved in peer review if he or she is in close personal or professional relationship with the Author or co-authors of the article or research organization where the research was conducted or works in a competing organization on the same topic.
 The Reviewer should inform the Executive Editor of other possible conflicts of interest (political, religious or financial) and seek the advice of the Editorial Board if there is any doubt about the matter.